f4b6a3/tsid-creator/README.md

 ---

-Use a key generator that makes substitution easy if necessary:
+A key generator that makes substitution easy if necessary:

 ```java
 package com.example;